-Professor Vincent Bonventre appeared on YNN's Capital Tonight to discuss Professor Jenny Rivera's nomination to the state Court of Appeals on Jan.
-16, 2013.
+Professor Vincent Bonventre was a guest on Capital Tonight to discuss the new Supreme Court term on Oct.
+6, 2014.

 But Albany Law School Professor Vin Bonventre said he wouldn't be surprised if the U.S. Supreme Court does take a same sex marriage case before the end of the year."

 By the time the U.S. Supreme Court finally decides to hear one of these cases, there's going to be tens of thousands, maybe hundreds of thousands, of same sex marriages in the U.S. They're not going to be able to undo that," said Bonventre.

 From the segment "Same-Sex Couples Can Wed in 5 More States, Experts Predict More to Follow" by Time Warner Cable News on Oct.
 6, 2014,

 Albany Law School Professor Timothy Lytton called the lack of some kind of limit on future claims in Spokane "highly unusual.""Any large organization needs some ideas of risks in the future, and they need to be able to plan," Lytton said.From the article "Case offers insight into archbishop's leadership" in the Chicago Tribune on Oct.
 2, 2014.

 Professor Vincent Bonventre was interviewed by North Country Public Radio for "Cuomo faces deadline to choose high court nominee" on Oct.
 1, 2014.

 Dean Penelope (Penny) Andrews was featured for "The savor of history" in the Times Union on Sept.
 25, 2014.